Grayson/nusomewhere/README.markdown

 There's now a nice inspector bundled with the console.
 You can inspect objects fairly easily.
 Simply use the `inspect` command (see below).

 NuSomewhere now updates whenever applications are launched or quit.

+You can now attach scripts to applications so that they are run automatically whenever NuSomewhere is injected into an application.
+See the notes on the `attach` and `detach` commands below.

 ## Using the `inspect` command